EightBitGuru/FAST-40/README.md

 * Writes to the text buffer, display bitmap, colour memory, and screen-editor management areas will be repaired whenever the screen is cleared with SHIFT/CLRHOME or PRINT CHR$(147).

-* Writes to the VIC registers, system vectors, and/or other runtime memory structures can almost always be repaired via a RUNSTOP/RESTORE 'soft' reset.
+* Writes to the VIC registers, system vectors, and/or most other runtime memory structures can almost always be repaired via a RUNSTOP/RESTORE 'soft' reset.

-* Writes to the display character matrix and any other critical areas will require a system reset to trigger a repair.
-A system reset can be achieved by power-cycling the machine, hitting a hardware reset button if one is fitted, or by using the new RESET command. **Note that memory is cleared during a system reset.**
+* Any catastrophic breakage that exceeds the capacity of FAST-40 to repair itself will require a system reset to resolve.
+This can be achieved by power-cycling the machine, hitting a hardware reset button if available, or by using the new RESET command. **Note that memory is cleared during a system reset.**

 ## Beta testing, and credit where it's due